na-na-hi/renget/archive/mhamp.md

 Hailey is actually a decent conversationalist from years of coaching and is a fount of general knowledge + current events
 21.
 Hailey is technically on the broadcasting club because she never stops talking so they sometimes ask her to hang out on the airwaves when they need conversation topics but mysteriously stopped asking after the first few tries because shes insufferable
+23.
+"I-its not like i need it, its practically pocket change, you can probably come up with a better way to use it babo-kun" 26.
+Hailey fears loneliness and expects everyone to leave her at some point.
+The other four girls in the clique are the only people she knows who have stayed.
+If they were to leave she'd probably act out violently but not try to win them back.
+Instead she'd likely make use of her wealth to self-destruct colorfully in a variety of expensive ways.
 35.
-Kaylee since her anon did all the legwork my thanks for that
+Kaylee since her anon did all the legwork my thanks for that 48.
+Expect disappointment and you'll never be disappointed
 > Your Top Songs 20XX
 needy - Ariana Grande
 IF I DON'T TEXT YOU FIRST - Tiffany Day